In Case of Emergency

 What can the Consulate General of Sweden in New York do for Swedish citizens in it's consular district (Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island och Vermont) in a crisis situation?

 Please note that the different Swedish consulates in the United States, as well as the Embassy of Sweden in Washington DC, have no role in evacuations or rescue operations as these matters are solely handled by American authorities.
-However, if you have a personal emergency within our consular district (Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island och Vermont), you may contact the Consulate General at 212-888-3000 (new phone number as of October 18 will be 212-583-2560), or send us an email: email@example.com.
+However, if you have a personal emergency within our consular district (Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island och Vermont), you may contact the Consulate General at 212-583-2560, or send us an email: email@example.com.

-In case of an emergency involving a Swedish citizen outside of office hours, please contact the Embassy of Sweden in Washington DC at 202-467-2600 and follow the instructions.
+In case of an emergency involving a Swedish citizen outside of office hours, please call us 212-583-2560 and follow the instructions to be connected to a 24-hour duty officer at the Ministry for Foreign Affairs in Stockholm, Sweden.

 In the U.S. many catastrophic situations are caused by tropical storms and hurricanes.
 In the southern parts of the country storms and hurricanes occur frequently during the fall from September to November, and some also reach Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island and Vermont.